TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Import-JCUsersFromCSV.md

 PS C:\> Import-JCUsersFromCSV -CSVFilePath \users\cclemons\JCUserImport_11-16-2017.csv -Force
 ```

-Uses the 'Force' paramter to skip the GUI and data validation and imports users from the file '\users\cclemons\JCUserImport_11-16-2017.csv'
+Uses the 'Force' parameter to skip the GUI and data validation and imports users from the file '\users\cclemons\JCUserImport_11-16-2017.csv'

 ## PARAMETERS

 ### -CSVFilePath
 The full path to the CSV file you wish to import.
 You can use tab complete to search for .csv files.

 ```yaml
 Type: String